sarathlal/sarathlal.github.io/_posts/2024-06-27-hide-applied-coupon-codes-checkout-page-easy-digital-downloads.md

 ---
 layout: post
 title:  How to Hide Applied Coupon Codes on the Checkout Page in Easy Digital Downloads
-meta-description: Learn how to hide applied coupon codes on the checkout page in Easy Digital Downloads with a custom code snippet.
+description: Learn how to hide applied coupon codes on the checkout page in Easy Digital Downloads with a custom code snippet.
 Enhance user experience by keeping discounts discreet.
 tags:
   - WordPress
   - Easy Digital Download